Jim Plunkett: Early life

 Plunkett was born to Mexican-American parents with an Irish-German grandfather on his paternal side.
 Plunkett's father was a news vendor afflicted with progressive blindness, who had to support his blind wife along with their three children.
-Plunkett's parents were both born in New Mexico, both Mexican Americans; his mother, whose maiden name was Carmen Blea, was born in Santa Fe and his father, William Gutierrez Plunkett, was born in Albuquerque.
+Plunkett's parents were both born in New Mexico; his mother, whose maiden name was Carmen Blea, was born in Santa Fe and his father, William Gutierrez Plunkett, was born in Albuquerque.
 Carmen was also of Native American ancestry.
 His father William died of a heart attack in 1969.

 The Plunketts moved to California during World War II.
 William Plunkett first worked in the Richmond shipyards.
 By this time, Jim's two older sisters, Genevieve (16 years older than Jim) and Mary Ann (5 years older than Jim) had been born; Jim was born in 1947, after the family had moved to Santa Clara.
 They later moved to San Jose where William ran a newsstand, and where they were able to find low-cost housing.
 The family lived in relative poverty, and received state financial aid.
 Jim and his sisters learned to work hard and do things for themselves as they grew up.
 They also helped Carmen with cooking and other household chores.

 When Jim was growing up, the family's financial situation was a big problem for him.
 He did not like the area he lived in, often did not have money for dates, and avoided bringing friends to his house.
 He worked from an early age, cleaning up at a gas station while in elementary school, delivering newspapers, bagging groceries, and working in orchards.
 In his high school years, he worked during the summer.

 Jim went to William C. Overfelt High School in the 9th and 10th grades and then transferred to and graduated from James Lick High School, both located in east San Jose, California.
 Plunkett showed his talent for tossing the football by winning a throwing contest at the age of 14 with a heave of over 60 yards.
 Once he arrived at the school, he played quarterback and defensive end for the football team.
-He competed in basketball, baseball, track and wrestling - earning a California High School Individual Wrestling Championship.
+He competed in basketball, baseball, track, and wrestling – earning a California High School Individual Wrestling Championship.
 Plunkett is on the Hall of Fame wall at James Lick.